Technical Writing @ Microsoft

 The problem Space:

-During my internship, I realized that any user can prefer guidance - it simply depends on their context or motivation.
-Our team's goal was to make a user's experience in Settings feel as intuitive as possible, and provide guidance where it would be helpful.
+During my internship, I realized that any person can prefer guidance - it simply depends on their context or motivation.
+Our team's goal was to make a person’s experience in Settings of Windows devices feel as intuitive as possible, and provide guidance where it would be helpful.

-Working on this team made me realize that writing is central to any user experience — how can you find the new Photos app that’s now renamed “Story Remix” if you don’t have a “What’s New” section to guide you?
+Working on this team made me realize that writing is central to any user experience.
+For example, how could you find the new Photos app that’s now renamed “Story Remix” if you don’t have a “What’s New” section to guide you?